ab77/netflix-proxy/README.md

 };
 ```

 Note, this will potentially land you with a large bandwidth bill from your VPS provider as all Netflix video will now be running through your VPS.
+However, since most VPS providers offer 1TB per month inclusive with each server and most home ISPs don't offer anywhere near that amount, it should be a moot point in most situations.

 **Unblocked Netflix?** Great success!
 [Vote](http://www.poll-maker.com/poll604485xBF6c4fd9-25) now and see the [results](http://www.poll-maker.com/results604485x0978D169-25).